Crispy phyllo dough layered with toasted pecan nuts soaked in maple syrup, this Pecan Baklava is always a hit with old and young.

 There are a lot of step-by-step pictures for this recipe, so lets get right into it.

 Thaw the phyllo dough overnight in the fridge.
-My recipe is for a 8-inch square baking pan, so we’ll need about 1/2 pound of dough.
-If you want to make a full 9×13 inch pan, use the full 1 pound package.
+My recipe is for a 8-inch square baking pan, so we'll need about ½ pound of dough.
+If you want to make a full 9x13 inch pan, use the full 1 pound package.

 Set up your work surface with your phyllo dough trimmed to fit the baking dish.
 While not using, cover the phyllo with a damp towel.
 Melt the butter and brush the baking dish.

-For the very top layer stack again 10 sheets of phyllo on top of each other, while brushing each with melted butter.
+Alright - we're almost done.
+Next, for the very top layer, stack again 10 sheets of phyllo on top of each other, while brushing each with melted butter.
 This is how the total phyllo layer count should look like: 10, 5, 5, 5, 5, 10 with nuts in between each.
+Hooray for math.

-Brush the top with butter as well, then cut the baklava into 4 rows.
-Continue cutting diagonal lines to result in diamond shaped pieces.
+Brush the top with butter as well, then cut the baklava into four rows.
+Continue cutting diagonal lines to result in diamond-shaped pieces.

 Bake the baklava at 325 F for 40 to 50 minutes.
 The top layer should be golden brown and crisp.

 While scouring many a baklava recipe I came across one awesome tip.
 For best soaking results, add hot syrup to cold baklava or cold syrup to hot baklava.
 Since the latter is fastest, I pour could (room temperature actually) maple syrup over the baklava right as it comes from the oven.

 Another unique tip I read said to drain excess syrup after 2 hours of soaking.
 I really like how this trick results in perfectly soaked baklava pieces, that aren't overly sticky, drenched and dripping with syrup.

 Just take out a little corner piece, prop up the pan on the opposite corner and spoon out any syrup that accumulates.